Jackson Misdiagnosis Attorney

 When you visit a doctor or go to the hospital, you expect the medical providers there to accurately assess your symptoms and provide a prompt diagnosis.
 While it is not reasonable to expect that medical professionals will never make mistakes, they are required to uphold a certain standard of care when evaluating and diagnosing patients.
 This includes conducting all appropriate tests, ruling out certain conditions, and referring patients to specialists when necessary.
 Failure to uphold the accepted standard of care when diagnosing a patient can lead to failure to diagnose, delayed diagnosis, and misdiagnosis—all of which may constitute medical malpractice.

-At ‘MAGGIO Law, our Jackson misdiagnosis attorneys represent victims of diagnostic errors and their families throughout Mississippi.
-To date, we have won millions of dollars for our clients in complex and challenging cases.
+At ‘MAGGIO LAW, our Jackson misdiagnosis attorneys represent victims of diagnostic errors and their families throughout Mississippi.
+To date, we have won hundreds of millions of dollars for our clients in complex and challenging cases.
 We understand the law, and we know how to fight for the maximum recovery you are owed.

 How Common Are Diagnostic Errors?